Closing date of crowdfunding campaign: ‘A Hidden Painting – Image of the Reformation of the Jacobikerk in Utrecht’

 We delved into the sermons of Hubert Duifhuis (c.
 1515-1581), the priest/preacher under whose leadership the catholic Jacobi Parish became a protestant church.
 The sermons are still relevant today.
 Duifhuis did not mince his words, and argued that every believer could live their lives as he or she saw fit.
 He abhorred and rejected every attempt to control and influence the way others practised their religion, regardless of who they were or in which church they chose to worship.

-Our research and findings are going to be published in our book (in Dutch), Van schilderij naar tekstbord.
-Verbeelding van de Reformatie van de Jacobikerk.
-The book will be presented during the symposium Tolerantie en verdraagzaamheid in historisch perspectief, which is to be held in October 2017 in the Jacobikerk.
+Our research and findings are going to be published in our book (in Dutch), Overschilderd: van Gregoriusmis naar Bijbeltekst.
+De Reformatie van de Utrechtse Jacobikerk.
+The book will be presented during the symposium Tolerantie en verdraagzaamheid in historisch perspectief, which is to be held on 27 October 2017 in the Jacobikerk.

 To finish our research and publish the book we need your help!
 Will you help us show how objects can play an important role in exploring the history of the Reformation in Utrecht?
 Support this amazing research project.
 Donate and help us unlock part of Utrecht’s cultural history for the public!